peregrinusss/CV/content/en/post/Scientific programming languages./index.md

 ---
 title: Scientific programming languages.
-subtitle: A lightweight markup language for creating formatted text using a plain-text editor.
+subtitle: A programming languages that are used widely for computational science and computational mathematics.

 # Summary for listings and search engines
 summary: About a scientific programming languages.